electrovir/RestVir/README.md

-# server-vir
+# RestVir
-The hero server
+The hero rest server